CarlosEduardoChiarellaBraga/Poker/!hand_strength_documentation.md

     One value will follow.
 Thats is the starting point of the straight

     Ex: [8, 8] (Straight Flush: 8 to Q) (The hand is: 8 9 T J Q(suited))

+## Checking who won:
+Whoever has the highest value first will be the winner.
+If every index's value is equal, it is a tie.